Caleb-Komen/StarWarsSearch/README.md

 ### data
 This module contains a networking layer and a database layer.
 The networking layer handles data interaction with the network and provides data to the presentation layer.
-The database is responsible for persisting data locally and serve the data to the presentation layer(This is still under development :hammer_and_pick:)
+The database is responsible for persisting data locally and serve the data to the presentation layer.

 ### domain
 The domain module defines the models core to the app, interactors(usecases) and repositories contract.